wlee88/the-movie-db/README.md

 ## Room for improvement

+- Known issue where if you scroll down on the popular movies page, and then do a search, it will search for the wrong page of data (i.e the old state) - the observable architecture needs some rejigging for this.
-- Could be a progressive web app so it works offline, and faster app like experience
+- Could be a progressive web app for a faster app like experience and offline functionality.
 - Those fallback images and loading images are courtesy of [placeholder.com](placeholder.com).
   They could have been refined much better for a better user experience.
 - API key is in the url could be done via a proxy server which has the key instead.
-No need for http interceptor and webpack Injection for key
+  There would be no need for the http interceptor and one less environment variable for this repo to care about.
 - Server side rendering - For better performance and SEO as static page, less load on client so better support on all mobiles / devices
 - Could've broken down components small for better reusability.
 - Enable Typescript incremental builds when this is supported - https://github.com/angular/angular-cli/issues/13941)
 - Could have made the durationToHours pipe more flexible - it's not flexible on formatting at all.
-- Could have reduced the rem of the fonts on mobile.
-- `px` to `rem`. it's much more maintainable and sustainable to use `rem`.
+- Could have used `rem` as opposed to `px`.
+It's much more maintainable and sustainable to use `rem`.
 - Path name mapping (i.e introduction of named module) for cleaner imports.
 - In hindsight I shouldn't have made `PRODUCTION` a necessary environment.
   This should have been a flag that is generated via `build:production`